 - Recycling & Disposal Services, Inc. (RDS) is open every day.
 They accept loads of recycling, garbage, yard waste, and more for a fee.
 They also accept some electronic items free of charge for the E-Cycle Washington program.

 - Sanitary Service Company (SSC) provides residential and commercial curbside recycling and disposal service in Bellingham, under contract with the City.
-You can drop off loads of recycling at one of their recycling centers for a fee, although the Bellingham location is temporarily closed due to COVID-19.
+You can drop off loads of recycling at one of their recycling centers for a fee.

 Hazardous waste can be properly disposed of at the Disposal of Toxics Facility.
 Hazardous waste includes automotive products, fluorescent lights, lawn and garden chemicals, oil-based paint products, mercury thermometers and more.